top of page

 The American Council on Exercise (ACE) and scientists at the University of Wisconsin-LaCrosse conducted the first study I used.
 They used an EMG to measure the activity of the pectoralis major during nine popular chest exercises to determine which one was best.

-They used fourteen male participants, ages 19 to 30, all with some degree of strength training experience (for more information on the study, click here).
+The study involved fourteen male participants, aged 19 to 30, all with some degree of strength training experience (for more information, click here).

 “We took nine of the most common chest exercises performed by men and women and tested which one elicited the highest level of muscle activation,” said ACE Chief Science Officer Cedric Bryant, Ph.D.
 “According to the EMG results, three exercises (barbell bench press, the pec deck machine and cable crossovers) were far and away the winners in terms of chest muscle activation.”